-From niacinamide to azelaic acid, there are countless buzzy skincare ingredients bursting onto the beauty scene.
+From niacinamide to azelaic acid, there are countless buzzy skincare ingredients that have burst onto the beauty scene in the past few years.
 Right now, it seems everyone is talking about tranexamic acid.
 Touted by dermatologists, facialists and brand founders as one to watch, tranexamic acid's ability to fade dark spots, minimise pigmentation left behind by acne scars and help with skin discolouration as a result of melasma is not to be sniffed at.

 Ahead, we asked three trusted skin experts to divulge all they know about tranexamic acid, including all the main benefits and exactly how to use it.